Gopiraju-S/Scalable-and-On-Demand-Web-Server/README.md

 click on <kbd>Next</kbd> botten.

 #### 2.6.
 Add tags - optional Info
 Add tags to help you search, filter, and track your Auto Scaling group across AWS.
-You can also choose to add these tags to instances when they are launched automatically.
+You can also add these tags to instances when they are launched automatically.

 click on <kbd>Next</kbd> botten.

 #### 2.7.
 Review:
-Cross-check all set-up before creating an Auto-scaling group.
+Cross-check all setup before creating an Auto-scaling group.

 click on <kbd>Create Auto Scaling Group</kbd> botten.